 - Indigenous lands and neighborhoods of color usually bear the brunt of the devastation that fracking & gas pipelines bring.

-- 1,600 men and women detained at the Northwest Detention Center, a for-profit immigration prison, would be sitting ducks in the event of an emergency as there is no evacuation plan other than to “shelter in place.”
+- 1,600 men and women detained at the Northwest Detention Center, a for-profit immigration prison, would be at risk in the event of an emergency as there is no evacuation plan other than to “shelter in place.”

 - A leak could cause an explosive vapor cloud capable of extending more than 3.5 miles in any direction.